 Solo Travel Tips & Hacks for Women 40+

-Thinking about going on a solo travel trip?
-Here my top tips and hacks to prepare you for your trip and make for a great first solo adventure!
+Tthinking about going on a solo travel trip?
+When people hear me talk about my adventures, there are generally four questions they ask about solo travel tips for women.
+You can watch my video Q&A or read my top tips and hacks below to prepare for your trip and make for a great first solo adventure!

 Should You Travel Solo?